apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 1. **Agent Detection**: In certain frameworks, rules are often declared to handle RESTFul requests.
 For example, in Java's Spring Web, annotations like `@GET` can be used, which can then be linked to current requests using a Java Agent.
-2. **OpenAPI**: Predefined files can be associated with the application, allowing the observability system to be aware of the URLs that may be used.
+2. **OpenAPI**: Predefined files can be associated with the application, allowing the observability system to be aware of the URIs that may be used.

 Both resolutions are tightly coupled with application settings, which can be limiting for unknown applications or applications where the agent cannot be monitored.
-Therefore, we need to consider whether there is a more general solution to identify URLs and merge metrics generated from similar URLs for better representation.
+Therefore, we need to consider whether there is a more general solution to identify URIs and merge metrics generated from similar URIs for better representation.

 ## R3

 R3(RESTFul Pattern Recognition) is a high-performance RESTFul URI recognition tool inspired by [Drain3](https://github.com/logpai/Drain3).
 It can be deployed as a standalone application on the observability server and communicate with the SkyWalking OAP.

-R3 can accept a URI list via the gRPC protocol and aggregate similar URLs into a specific format.
+R3 can accept a URI list via the gRPC protocol and aggregate similar URIs into a specific format.
 The aggregated (formatted) URI list can also be queried using the gRPC protocol.

 ### Data Interaction Flow

 ![Data Interaction Flow between OAP, R3](data_interaction_flow.png)

-1. **OAP receives and caches unformatted URI list**: OAP receives observability data through different protocols and identifies all unformatted URLs.
-These URLs are stored in a temporary list categorized by the service they belong to.
+1. **OAP receives and caches unformatted URI list**: OAP receives observability data through different protocols and identifies all unformatted URIs.
+These URIs are stored in a temporary list categorized by the service they belong to.
-2. **OAP sends URLs to be formatted to R3**: OAP periodically batches the URLs that need formatting and sends them to the R3 service.
+2. **OAP sends URIs to be formatted to R3**: OAP periodically batches the URIs that need formatting and sends them to the R3 service.
-3. **R3 receives and parses the URI list**: R3 asynchronously analyzes the similarity of the received URLs and stores (persists) the results on the local disk to allow features like recovery after a restart.
+3. **R3 receives and parses the URI list**: R3 asynchronously analyzes the similarity of the received URIs and stores (persists) the results on the local disk to allow features like recovery after a restart.
-4. **OAP queries formatted URI list from R3**: OAP periodically queries R3 for the detected formatted URLs and saves the results in memory.
+4. **OAP queries formatted URI list from R3**: OAP periodically queries R3 for the detected formatted URIs and saves the results in memory.
-5. **OAP formats URLs**: When OAP receives new observability data, it matches the URLs against the formatted URLs retrieved from R3.
+5. **OAP formats URIs**: When OAP receives new observability data, it matches the URIs against the formatted URIs retrieved from R3.
 If a match is found, the formatted URI is used for subsequent metric calculations.

 ### Scenarios

 In R3, the following scenarios are primarily addressed.
-For URLs identified as duplicates, R3 would replace the variable parts with `{var}` to standardize them.
+For URIs identified as duplicates, R3 would replace the variable parts with `{var}` to standardize them.

 #### ID Matching